mzahiddev404/mzahiddev404.github.io/README.md

 Thanks to:

-- 100Devs and Developer communities and peer-learning groups that helped me grow
+- 100Devs, ASU + AZNext and Developer communities and peer-learning groups that helped me grow and still are...
 - GitHub
 - MDN Web Docs 📚 — extensively used for JavaScript and CSS references
 -